Using Messenger Bots To Automate Your Sales Funnel

-But also keep in mind, if they you know get annoyed if you’re sending too many messages within those 24 hours, they can block your bot and then that’s a whole nother issue where if you have too many blocks, then Facebook will send your page a warning and say hey, you know there’s an issue here, you’re annoying your subscribers.
-So within those 24 hours, you can send any message and so the goal is really when you’re creating your chatbot is to have a good overall view, like a 30,000 foot view, of what you want your subscribers to do from the start to the end, with the end goal in mind.
+But also keep in mind, if they you know get annoyed if you’re sending too many messages within those 24 hours.
+They can block your bot and then that’s a whole other issue where if you have too many blocks.
+Then Facebook will send your page a warning and say hey, you know there’s an issue here.
+You’re annoying your subscribers.
+So within those 24 hours.
+You can send any message and so the goal is really when you’re creating your chatbot is to have a good overall view.
+Like a 30,000 foot view, of what you want your subscribers to do from the start to the end, with the end goal in mind.

 And being able to utilize obviously messenger with that but then also utilizing email and SMS like ManyChat has inside of it to be able to bring people back and get them to reengage inside of messenger to take that next step.
 So it’s almost like, you think about a frog that leapfrogs from lily pad to lily pad.
 So same thing, we’re opening up that 24 hour window consistently.
 Now, Facebook has given a couple ways to contact your subscribers outside of 24 hours.

 So one of them that I absolutely love is called the one-time notification.
 And so with that, you can ask people, hey, do you want me to let you know the next time I’m going live?
 Or do you want me to let you know the next time we have an offer, or something along those lines.
 You can say whatever you know, the offer or the notification is about.
-And then when they click the notify me button that gives you a ticket to be able to send them a message, whenever, can be, you know, three days later, three months later, a year later, whatever to send them a message about that topic.
+And then when they click the notify me button that gives you a ticket to be able to send them a message.
+Whenever, can be three days later, three months later, a year later, whatever to send them a message about that topic.

 And you can go to the Facebook developer website to see actually what they list as what is doable to use for these tags and what is not allowed.
 For example, the account update they say like, if somebody applied for a job to let them know that their application was received or if they applied for a credit card, that their card was approved or denied, you know, some just boring stuff.
 But most marketers and most people in digital marketing space have no need for it.
 The second one, the post purchases is obviously e-commerce.
 That’s a great use case to be able to follow up with them to say, Hey, you know, you purchase, were you able to receive, you know, did you receive your product?